unbelievableflavour/alias/README.md

 ## FAQ

-### Does the application work for ZSH?
+### Does the application work with ZSH?

-Yes it does!
-You just have to add the following lines to your .zshrc file.
+ZSH is not supported out of the box.
+It is however possible to use the application with ZSH if you add the following lines to your `.zshrc` file.
 ```
 if [ -f ~/.bash_aliases ]; then
     source ~/.bash_aliases